rossw42/keyboard_stuff/ergogen/mounting_styles/lessons_learned.md

 3. **Systematic debugging** - isolate issues by testing components separately
 4. **Real-world thinking** - consider how the physical assembly actually works
 5. **Minimalistic approach** - focus on clean, low-profile designs
+6. **Code review process** - compare against working samples to catch common issues

-The mounting style examples demonstrate that complex keyboard case designs are achievable in Ergogen when approached systematically with proper understanding of the syntax patterns, design principles, and modern aesthetic preferences.
+The mounting style examples and macropad config review demonstrate that complex keyboard designs are achievable in Ergogen when approached systematically with proper understanding of syntax patterns, design principles, and thorough review against working examples.